alexbsys/ffmpeg-loader/README.md

 During `cmake` process, multiple versions of FFmpeg headers are downloaded and patched.
 All headers linked to single version as relatives includes.

 ## User C++ source code adaptation

-For best understanding you cal look into `examples` directory: provided example with regular usage of FFmpeg linking, and with loader library.
+For best understanding you may look into `examples` directory: provided example with regular usage of FFmpeg linking, and with loader library.

 ### How does it work